ETCLabs/RDMnet/docs/how_rdmnet_works/how_it_works.md

 Scopes are UTF-8 strings from 1 to 62 bytes in length (this limitation is imposed by the requirements of DNS-SD, which is used to discover brokers).
-The standard requires all RDMnet equipment or software to be shipped with a scope configured to the string `"default"`, which simplifies initial setup and operation.
+The standard requires all RDMnet equipment or software to be shipped with a scope configured to the string `default`, which simplifies initial setup and operation.
 Most applications will have no need to change the Scope from the default setting, but it can be useful for large-scale and advanced setups.